imgag/ngs-bits/doc/tools/VcfAnnotateFromVcf.md

 	                          Default value: ''
 	  -out <file>             Output VCF list.
 If unset, writes to STDOUT.
 	                          Default value: ''
+	  -max_job_number <int>   The max Number of jobs Default value: '1000'
+	  -threads <int>          The number of threads used to read, process and write files.
+	                          Default value: '1'
+	  -block_size <int>       Number of lines in one block Default value: '5000'

 	Special parameters:
 	  --help                  Shows this help and exits.